dankamongmen/notcurses/USAGE.md

 int ncplane_putstr_aligned(struct ncplane* n, int y, ncalign_e align, const char* s);

+// Replace a string's worth of glyphs at the current cursor location, but
+// retain the styling.
+The current styling of the plane will not be changed. int ncplane_putstr_stainable(struct ncplane* n, const char* s);

 // ncplane_putstr(), but following a conversion from wchar_t to UTF-8 multibyte.
 static inline int
 ncplane_putwstr_yx(struct ncplane* n, int y, int x, const wchar_t* gclustarr){